sereysethy/sereysethy.github.io/_posts/2017-03-15-laravel-run-queue-retry-programmatically.md

 ?>
 {% endhighlight %}

-If we want to retry all failed job, we pass value `all` to argument `id`
+If we want to retry all failed jobs, we pass value `all` to argument `id`

 {% highlight php %}
 <?php